goateeya/goateeya/README.md

   - FET ISP and fixed network, hardware construction work dispatch system

 ## Recent project:
-- DM-CAAS
+- InterQual Connect
-  - Decision Management Content as a Service, which provides the most up-to-date clinical evidence-based criteria and software, and integrates facility and payer
+  - As one of the largest software companies in the U.S. health insurance industry, it provides the latest clinical evidence-based criteria and software to clients, integrating services between healthcare providers and insurance companies
+  - Ensures the sharing or exporting of medical examination results while protecting patient privacy, and automates the integration with partners' existing systems, such as hospitals or insurance companies
+  - Comprehensive testing environment and processes, utilizing TeamCity to establish CI/CD workflows with over 8,000 test cases, and ensuring code style and quality with PMD and CheckStyle
 - Telecom Coupon
   - Connect our virtual currency Fcoin to online, offline channels and billing system.
 In our FET APP, you can use fcoin to buy Telecom Coupon, which you can use to discount you telecom payment bill immediately
   - Centralized coupon system is responsible for coupon status with finite-state machine and transaction control, also providing RESTful API to channels to access coupon data